khabizat/firebase-course/README.md

 Check out the mentorship branch by running `git checkout mentorship`.

-Navigate to the Firebase project directory and run the setup script: `cd .\firebase-course\ && npm run setup`
+Navigate to the Firebase project directory `firebase-course` and run the setup script: `npm run setup`

 Follow the prompts in the Firebase CLI to choose the features you want to set up for this directory.
 Use the following answers::